 The invalid regions (white in the figure above) include objects that are very small or objects with very low deformation values.
 The reason for that is a very steep increase of the Young's modulus with little decrease in deformation that could potentially result in very large simulation errors.
 In addition, regions with high deformation are invalid as well, because the simulations do not converge (objects simulated with lower Young's moduli become more and more elongated until they rupture).
-In practice, this means that the channel size has to be selected carefully to match the object sizes.
+In practice, this means that the channal size has to be selected are fully to match the object size.
+Large nel size has to be selected carefully to match the object sizes.
 Larger object sizes require wider channels if meaningful values for the Young's modulus are to be computed.